Do you have a Spinal Fracture? Find out what your symptoms mean—in a few painless clicks.

 Answer questions about your pain history & we can help recommend minimally invasive solutions.

-What are the Treatments for Scoliosis?
+What are the Treatments for a Spinal Fracture?

 (SF) treatment begins with stabilization and pain management to prevent further injury.
 In some cases, other bodily injuries may be present and will need to be treated as well (most commonly, in the chest).
 Depending on the type and severity of the (SF), surgery and/or bracing may be necessary.
 Most people with (SCFs) do not need surgery.
 In such cases, custom back braces and light exercise are suggested first.
 Pain medication (usually NSAIDs) are often used to make the healing process much more manageable.